Frequently Asked Questions: Information for Employees

 Unions can be involved in developing a workplace’s anti-harassment policy and in educating union members.
 Once there has been a harassment complaint, an employee who is involved may be able to file a grievance with the union if the employer did not handle the complaint properly.

 If the harassment involves physical or sexual assault, you should contact the police.
 Physical and sexual assaults are criminal offences.

 An aboriginal employee alleged that he was harassed by racist comments, jokes, and names from his supervisors and colleagues.
 Some of the witnesses claimed that although such jokes or comments were made, they were made in fun spirit between friends, and that no offense was meant.
 The tribunal found that the intention of the person making the comments is irrelevant: “The issue is the perception of the individual who is victimized.”

-The fact that the victim did not object to the comments and even participated in the “joking” was raised as a defense.
+The fact that the victim did not object to the comments and even participated in the “joking” was raised as a defence.
 The tribunal held that this did not mean that the victim had consented to the racist comments, jokes and names or made this behaviour acceptable.
-According to the testimony of an expert witness, people may go along with activities “that they find objectionable and demeaning because they feel powerless to stop it and as an ego defense mechanism” ...it is “a form of coping.”
+According to the testimony of an expert witness, people may go along with activities “that they find objectionable and demeaning because they feel powerless to stop it and as an ego defence mechanism” ...it is “a form of coping.”
 (Swan v.
 Canadian Armed Forces)